21 September 2022 • 8 min read

 Investing at regular intervals also instills discipline.
 The easiest way to go about dollar-cost averaging is with the help of crypto trading bots, which automate the process based on the initial parameters that you define.

-During a bear market, lending or saving your cryptocurrency is a wise way to make passive income.
+During a bear market, lending or saving your cryptocurrency is a wise way to earn passive income.
 Think of it.
 When you deposit your assets on a platform or protocol, you automatically receive a free cryptocurrency token.
 As these tokens accumulate, you can gradually start to make up for bear market losses.
 And, with the help of crypto savings accounts, you may store your funds while earning interest on several of the best crypto exchanges.

 Additionally, you can earn interest on your crypto assets by lending them, a process in which investors lend their cryptocurrencies to various borrowers (simple enough, right?).
 In exchange, they’ll receive interest payments, known as "crypto dividends."
 Many platforms that specialize in crypto lending accept stablecoins in addition to cryptos.
 Binance, the world’s most popular crypto exchange, has an excellent guide to crypto lending and borrowing.